-We are an Irish private limited company.
-We were incorporated in Ireland on June 24, 2015 under the name Iterum Therapeutics Limited with registered number 563531.
-Prior to closing of this offering, we will re-register as a public limited company and be renamed Iterum Therapeutics plc.
+We are an Irish public limited company.
+We were incorporated in Ireland on June 24, 2015 under the name Iterum Therapeutics Limited with registered number 563531 and were re-registered as a public limited company in March 2018 under the name Iterum Therapeutics plc.
 Our affairs are governed by our Constitution including our Articles of Association that will come into effect immediately upon completion of this offering and Irish law.